Izabela Wagner

-Izabela Wagner-Saffray (born November 3, 1964) is a Polish born European sociologist.
-Wagner has been an Associate Professor at the Institute of Sociology at Collegium Civitas in Warsaw since December 2019.
-She is also a Fellow at ICM (Institut Convergence Migration) in Paris since 2019.
-Her sociological research is concerned with violin virtuosos.
-Wagner's contributions are focused on the careers of artists and intellectuals, professional socialization and geographic mobility, migrations and forced-migrations.
+Izabela Wagner-Saffray (born 3 November 1964) is a Polish-born European sociologist.
+Wagner was awarded the scientific title of Professor Belwederski by the President of the Republic of Poland in May 2023 and has been a full professor at Université Paris Cité since September 1, 2023.
+Wagner has been an associate professor at the Institute of Sociology at Collegium Civitas in Warsaw from December 2019 to August 2023.
+She is also a member of URMIS (Unité de Recherche Migrations et Société) Fellow at ICM (Institut Convergence Migration) in Paris since 2019.
+Her sociological research is concerned with migrations, exil of scientists, intellectuals, musicians (violin virtuosos).
+Wagner's contributions are also focused on the careers of artists and intellectuals, professional socialization and geographic mobility, migrations and forced-migrations.

 Early life and education

-Wagner was born on November 3, 1964, in Wołów, Poland, in a family of musicians.
-She began studying sociology at the School for Advanced Studies in the Social Sciences (EHESS) in Paris in 1996, and completed her Ph.D. there in 2006, defending the dissertation La production sociale de violonistes virtuoses ("Social Production of Virtuosoe)" with Jean-Michel Chapoulie as her thesis advisor.
+Wagner was born on 3 November 1964 in Wołów, Poland, in a family of musicians (her father, Juliusz Karcz, is a compositor and her mother a music schools inspector).
+She began studying sociology at the School for Advanced Studies in the Social Sciences (EHESS) in Paris in 1996, and completed her Ph.D. there in 2006, defending the dissertation La production sociale de violonistes virtuoses ("Social Production of Virtuosos)" with Jean-Michel Chapoulie as her thesis advisor.

 Scientific work

-Wagner worked at the musical academia as a Jaques-Dalcroze method specialist, as Assistant Professor at the University of Music in Poznań, Poland in 1986-87 and at Conservatory of Music in Nanterre, France in 1988 - 2001.
+Wagner worked at the musical academia as a Jaques-Dalcroze method specialist, as assistant professor at the University of Music in Poznań, Poland in 1986–87, and at the Conservatory of Music in Nanterre, France in 1988 - 2001.
 Later since 2008 she worked at the Institute of Sociology - University of Warsaw.

-Wagner has been an Associate Professor at the Institute of Sociology at Collegium Civitas in Warsaw since December 2019.
-She is also a Fellow at ICM (Institut Convergence Migration) in Paris since 2019.

 Within the field of sociological research, Wagner's contributions are focused on the careers of artists and intellectuals, professional socialization and geographic mobility, migrations and forced-migrations.
 Linking history with sociology she wrote about antisemitism in Europe in 20th and 21st centuries.